menzin/About_jQuery/Chapter2.md

 We can also chain such methods as children(), find(someSelector), parent(), parents() and siblings() to obtain collections of elements.

 We can use end() to back up one step.
-T

-here are also a variety of filters to find particular types of input elements, (see https://api.jquery.com/category/selectors/form-selectors/ ),  first child, (see https://api.jquery.com/category/selectors/child-filter-selectors/) etc. but you must exercise care as some of them have been deprecated.
+There are also a variety of filters to find particular types of input elements, (see https://api.jquery.com/category/selectors/form-selectors/ ),  first child, (see https://api.jquery.com/category/selectors/child-filter-selectors/) etc. but you must exercise care as some of them have been deprecated.

 ## Owning it